sted1994/sted1994/README.md

-### Hi there 👋
+### Hi there!! 👋 Welcome to my page

-#### Welcome to my collection of projects.
-These projects are a collection of my journey so far as I continue to develope my knowledge as a developer.
-Please feel free to browse my past projects and reach out with any recomendations.
+#### Please take your time to browse through my repositories to see what I have been working on lately.
+These projects represent of my journey so far as I continue to develope my knowledge as a developer.
+Please feel free to reach out with any recommendations or ideas you would like to colaborate on.
 Enjoy!

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=sted1994&show_icons=true&theme=radical)
 <br>
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sted1994)](https://github.com/anuraghazra/github-readme-stats)